codeisscience/code-is-science/content/_index.md

 ### Looking to Contribute?

 - Do you wish more code was open source?
-Have you wished in the past that a DB of open source journals existed?
+Have you wished in the past that a database of open source journals existed?
 [Share your story](https://goo.gl/forms/k3IBxlDgi97ZTJuf2)
 - Add more journals to our [list](https://goo.gl/forms/Ak9WErbGVyeFioW33) Right now it's a google form, but hopefully we'll have the full site up and running soon!
 - pick up a technical task on GitHub: [https://github.com/yochannah/code-is-science](https://github.com/yochannah/code-is-science)